genexuslabs/DotNetClasses/dotnet/src/extensions/ws/src/SoapHandler/README.md

 ## Building the Assembly
 To enable dynamic credential modification, create the GxSoapHandler.dll assembly as follows:

-1. Add a Reference: Include GeneXus.Programs.Common.dll in your project and replace ISdtWS_eFacturaDummy in GxSoapHandler.cs by the correct web service name.
+1. Include a reference to <Namespace>.Programs.Common.dll in GxSoapHandler.csproj and replace ISdtWS_eFacturaDummy in GxSoapHandler.cs by the correct web service name.

-2. Build the Project: Run the following command to compile:
+2. Build the assembly with the following command:
 ```
 msbuild GxSoapHandler.csproj
 ```

-3. Deploy: Copy GxSoapHandler.dll to the web\bin folder.
+3. Copy GxSoapHandler.dll to the web\bin folder.

 ## Configuration